-The UUWaco Board of Directors voted to close UUWaco and cancel all events in order to help protect its members, friends, and visitors from the Coronavirus.
+The UUWaco Board of Directors voted to close UUWaco and cancel all in-person events in order to help protect its members, friends, and visitors from the Coronavirus.
 Our decision was guided by information from UUA, as well as credible local, state, and national sources.
-We would rather be overly cautious instead of possibly contributing to the harm of anyone.
-While closing the church may seem “alarmist,” the Board of Directors believes UUWaco must do its part to minimize the number of interactions that cause the opportunity for illness to spread.
+Our Sunday service, events, and ministries are now held virtually until further notice.

 Sunday Reflection, March 29, 2020!

 Worship: Our building will be closed beginning Sunday, March 15.
 Sunday Service is held live via Zoom, and the recording is posted on the church website, Facebook, Twitter, and Instagram.
 We will continue to develop virtual interaction opportunities, as well as reaching out to those who do not use such technology.

 Religious Education: We now hold virtual RE on the 2nd and 4th Sunday of each month.
 You can find links on our Facebook page.

 Meetings/Interest/Covenant Groups: All in-person meetings and gatherings are cancelled: Vegetarian/Vegan Potluck, Women’s Group, Meditation, Reading Circle, outside groups, etc. Most of these groups hold virtual meetings now.
 Let’s use technology and help others use it!

 Renters: Blackland Outdoor Academy has also suspended its activity in the building.